vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/customize/slots.md

   Overriding the slot will override the whole page content (only navbar and sidebar are preserved).

   If you have some pages that is wholely built by Vue Components instead of markdown, you can override this slot to build your own page.

-- `pageTop`

-  A slot at the top of the page, before breadcrumbs, page title and toc.

-- `pageBottom`

-  A slot at the bottom of the page, after page meta, page nav and comment box.

 - `content`